-Your attention is respectfully called to the unusually high traveling expenses, and to the fact that the best interests of the organization will require a considerable amount during the coming year.
+Your attention is respectfully called to the ""y high traveling expenses, and to the fact that the best interests of the organ tion will a considerable amount during the coming year.

-Thanking you for your many courtesies, and consideration maintained over the long series of years of our official relations, I am
+Thanking you for your many courtesies, and consideration maintained over the long series of years of our official relations.
+I am